New Generations Service Exchange Program

 Visitors from Brazil

-- Inbound Exchange from Brazil District 4760 also an Agricultural Theme) from 2nd April-6th May 2017 – five week Exchange.
+- Welcome to our Inbound Exchange from Brazil District 4760 also an Agricultural Theme) from 2nd April-6th May 2017 – five week Exchange.
 Inbound members will attend Agfest.

 Participants are Diego – Dairy Farming; Omar – Agronomy; Samoel – Coffee farming, finance, agricultural engineering; Caio – Cattle